What Truly Matters in Trajectory Prediction for Autonomous Driving?: Introduction

 \section{Introduction}

 Current trajectory prediction evaluation \cite{andrey_human_nodate, chang_argoverse_2019, caesar_nuscenes_2020} relies on real-world datasets, operating under the assumption that dataset accuracy is equivalent to prediction capability.
 We refer to this as \emph{Static Evaluation}.
 This methodology, however, falls short when the predictor serves as a sub-module for downstream tasks in Autonomous Driving (AD)~\cite{philion_learning_2020, mcallister_control-aware_2022}.
-As illustrated in~\autoref{fig:attractive}, the evaluation of Average Distance Error (ADE) and Final Distance Error (FDE) on the dataset does not necessarily reflect the actual driving performance~\cite{webb2020waymo, cerf2018comprehensive}.
-This discrepancy stems from two factors: the dynamics gap between fixed datasets and AD systems, and the computational efficiency of predictors.
+As illustrated in~\autoref{fig:attractive}, the static evaluation metrics on datasets, such as Average Displacement Error (ADE) and Final Displacement Error (FDE), do not necessarily reflect the actual driving performance~\cite{webb2020waymo, cerf2018comprehensive, codevilla2018offline}.
+In contrast to the conventional focus on uncertainty~\cite{zhao2021tnt,gu2021densetnt} and potential interaction~\cite{ngiam2021scene}, we demonstrate that this disparity stems from the overlooked dynamics gap between fixed datasets and AD systems and the computational efficiency of predictors.
+The trade-off between these two factors matters in the actual prediction performance within the entire AD system.